kowalczykp/dotfiles/README.markdown

-My dotfiles.

-Vimrc using pathogen and git submodules manage vim plugins.
+My dotfiles for Vim, Git and Bash and more ...

 Some of the vimrc settings require vim 7.3 or greater.

 ## Install

+1. cd ~
-1. git clone into home directory
+2. git clone
-2. cd dotfiles
+3. cd dotfiles
-3. git submodule init

-You might want to be selective which submodules you update, there is quite a few now and some may not be required.

-4. git submodule update
+4. git submodule --init update
 5. ./install.sh

 The install script is not destructive so if you want to replace the original